Flevy Management Insights Case Study

 Another insight pertained to the 'question marks' within the portfolio.
 These products, often neglected, were re-evaluated, and select few were identified for aggressive investment, resulting in a 20% increase in their market share within two fiscal quarters.

-To improve the effectiveness of implementation, we can leverage best practice documents in BCG Matrix.
-These resources below were developed by management consulting firms and BCG Matrix subject matter experts.
+To improve the effectiveness of implementation, we can leverage the BCG Matrix templates below that were developed by management consulting firms and BCG Matrix subject matter experts.

 BCG Matrix Deliverables